panaverse/typescript-node-projects/getting-started-exercises.md

 Call the function.

-37. Large Shirts: Modify the make_shirt() function so that shirts are large by default with a message that reads I love JavaScript.
+37. Large Shirts: Modify the make_shirt() function so that shirts are large by default with a message that reads I love TypeScript.
 Make a large shirt and a medium shirt with the default message, and a shirt of any size with a different message.